 Before applying, we strongly encourage you to contact us to discuss your application.
 Ideally, a Farming in Protected Landscapes project officer will visit your potential project location or meet you to discuss your ideas.

-Applications for year 1 should be made between 1 July 2021 and 31 January 2022.
+Applications for year 1 should be made before 31 January 2022.
 Funding will be awarded to successful applicants throughout the application window so you should submit your application as soon as it is ready.